semaphore-protocol/website/versioned_docs/version-V2/use-cases/private-voting.md

 Once members have joined a poll, the coordinator starts the poll to allow voting.
 When a member votes (for example, by selecting a radio button), then the dApp takes the following actions:

-1. Uses the `semaphore-protocol` library to create a proof of the vote, the poll identifier, the Semaphore ID, and a [nullifier](/docs/glossary/#nullifier) that prevents double-voting.
+1. Uses the `@semaphore-protocol/proof` library to create a proof of the vote, the poll identifier, the Semaphore ID, and a [nullifier](/docs/glossary/#nullifier) that prevents double-voting.
 2. Sends the vote proof to the [relay](#relay).

 ### Related

 -   To get started developing with Semaphore, see the [Quick setup](/docs/quick-setup/) guide.
 -   For an example app that you can use to start your own project, see [Semaphore boilerplate](https://github.com/semaphore-protocol/boilerplate).